-Could it be possible I hear you ask?
-Dairy free cake, made in a mug?
-Yes you read that correctly, and the best bit of all is that it only takes three minutes to cook in the microwave.
+Sounds too good to be true right?
+Could it even be possible I hear you ask?
+Dair, wheat and egg free cake, made in a mug?
+Yes you read that correctly, and the best bit of all is that it only takes three minutes to cook in the microwave AND tastes really amazing.

 Thanks to Becci Nash, who gave my mum this recipe, I’ve had a great bank holiday weekend with lovely memories of family, friends, parties and best of all (sorry everyone – this was a big moment for me) the discovery of cake-in-a-mug.

 I would never have considered making cake in the microwave, it just doesn’t quite sound plausible does it?
 My microwave experimentation doesn’t stretch much further than heating up meals and defrosting; I’m a bit traditional when it comes to cooking.